-Figure 5-69: NEG SEQ DIRECTIONAL CHARACTERISTICS
+Figure 5-78: NEG SEQ DIRECTIONAL CHARACTERISTICS

 The forward-looking function is designed to be more secure as compared to the reverse-looking function, and therefore, should be used for the tripping direction.
 The reverse-looking function is designed to be faster as compared to the forward-looking function and should be used for the blocking direction.
 This allows for better protection coordination.
-The above bias should be taken into account when using the Negative Sequence Directional Overcurrent element to "directionalize" other protection elements.
+The above bias should be taken into account when using the Negative Sequence Directional Overcurrent element to 'directionalize' other protection elements.

 - NEG SEQ DIR OC1 OFFSET: This setting specifies the offset impedance used by this protection.
 The primary application for the offset impedance is to guarantee correct identification of fault direction on series compensated lines (see the Application of Settings chapter for information on how to calculate this setting).
 In regular applications, the offset impedance ensures proper operation even if the negative-sequence voltage at the relaying point is very small.
-If this is the intent, the offset impedance shall not be larger than the negative-sequence sequence impedance of the protected circuit.
+If this is the intent, the offset impedance shall not be larger than the negative-sequence impedance of the protected circuit.
 Practically, it shall be several times smaller.
 The offset impedance shall be entered in secondary ohms.
 See the Theory of Operation chapter for additional details. - NEG SEQ DIR OC1 TYPE: This setting selects the operating mode for the overcurrent unit of the element.
 The choices are "Neg Sequence" and "Zero Sequence".
-In some applications it is advantageous to use a directional negative-sequence overcurrent function instead of a directional zero-sequence overcurrent function as inter-circuit mutual effects are minimized. - NEG SEQ DIR OC1 FWD ECA: This setting select the element characteristic angle (ECA) for the forward direction.
+In some applications it is advantageous to use a directional negative-sequence overcurrent function instead of a directional zero-sequence overcurrent function as inter-circuit mutual effects are minimized. - NEG SEQ DIR OC1 POS-SEQ RESTRAINT: This setting controls the amount of the positive-sequence restraint.
+Set to 0.063 (in "Zero Sequence" mode) or 0.125 (in "Neg Sequence" mode) for backward compatibility with firmware revision 3.40 and older.
+Set to zero to remove the restraint.
+Set higher if large system unbalances or poor CT performance are expected. - NEG SEQ DIR OC1 FWD ECA: This setting select the element characteristic angle (ECA) for the forward direction.
 The element characteristic angle in the reverse direction is the angle set for the forward direction shifted by 180°. - NEG SEQ DIR OC1 FWD LIMIT ANGLE: This setting defines a symmetrical (in both directions from the ECA) limit angle for the forward direction. - NEG SEQ DIR OC1 FWD PICKUP: This setting defines the pickup level for the overcurrent unit in the forward direction.
 Upon NEG SEQ DIR OC1 TYPE selection, this pickup threshold applies to zero- or negative-sequence current.
-When selecting this setting it must be kept in mind that the design uses a "positive-sequence restraint" technique. - NEG SEQ DIR OC1 REV LIMIT ANGLE: This setting defines a symmetrical (in both directions from the ECA) limit angle for the reverse direction. - NEG SEQ DIR OC1 REV PICKUP: This setting defines the pickup level for the overcurrent unit in the reverse direction.
+When selecting this setting it must be kept in mind that the design uses a 'positive-sequence restraint' technique. - NEG SEQ DIR OC1 REV LIMIT ANGLE: This setting defines a symmetrical (in both directions from the ECA) limit angle for the reverse direction. - NEG SEQ DIR OC1 REV PICKUP: This setting defines the pickup level for the overcurrent unit in the reverse direction.
 Upon NEG SEQ DIR OC1 TYPE selection, this pickup threshold applies to zero- or negative-sequence current.
-When selecting this setting it must be kept in mind that the design uses a "positive-sequence restraint" technique.
+When selecting this setting it must be kept in mind that the design uses a 'positive-sequence restraint' technique.

-Figure 5-70: NEG SEQ DIRECTIONAL OC1 SCHEME LOGIC
+Figure 5-79: NEGATIVE SEQUENCE DIRECTIONAL OC1 SCHEME LOGIC